 Day 15 UK

-Arrive this morning for your included UK door-to-door travel service home.
+Arrive this morning for your included VIP door-to-door travel service home.

 Pre holiday extension, breakfasts included

 Before your holiday, stay at the locally rated 4-star Renaissance Kuala Lumpur, set in the city's 'Golden Triangle'.
 Available when flying with Malaysia Airlines.